ENgineE777/zx-sprinter-sdk/README.md

 # zx-sprinter-sdk

-This is SDK for Sprinder ZX-Spectrum (Nedo PC).
+This is SDK for Sprinter ZX-Spectrum (Nedo PC).
 Code is based on Sprinter port of Evo version of the game Uwol: Quest For Money.
 In the Spriter port lots of tools from evo SDK were adopted.
 Therefore philosophy behind Evo SDK was preserved and continued in a form of user friendly toolset.